NickMcConnell/AngbandPlus/readme.txt

     [6] Now, try to find a font you like.
 For example:
     $ cd [path to poschengband]
-    ~/Src/poschengband> ANGBAND_X11_FONT='-misc-liberation mono-medium-r-normal--20-0-0-0-m-0-iso8859-1' ./poschengband -mx11
+    $ ANGBAND_X11_FONT='-misc-liberation mono-medium-r-normal--20-0-0-0-m-0-iso8859-1' ./poschengband -mx11
     You can play with the point size since these are vector fonts.
-I chose 20pt since my eyes suck!
+I chose 20pt since my eyes suck!)

-    [7] Smile.
-Grab beer to recover from step [4].

 --- Curses